-Lourds is driven by a singular mission — to help others discover their inner superhero.
-She wrote the SuperYouFUN curriculum — an in-school program infused with writing, music, presenting, dance and art — for youth to feel valued, so they can feel inspired to add value to the world.”
+Lourds is a humanitarian driven by a singular mission — to help youth and adults connect to their inner superheroes.
+She wrote the SuperYou curriculum — an in-school program infused with writing, music, presenting, dance and art — because as Lourds says, “When people feel valued, they feel inspired to add value to the world.”

-Lourds Lane in Forbes.
+Lourds Lane in action

 “I deal with a lot of people with different behavior programs for students.
 But I think that Lourds is one of the only people I work with that really loves what she does and believes in it with all her heart.
 It’s not a product that she’s selling.
 It’s a part of who she is and people instantly feel loved, cared for, and empowered like a superhero the minute she walks into a room.”
 Adrienne Edelstein (District 75 Field Support Center Liaison, NYC Department of Education)